 Supply & Demand Dynamics

 Unlike cable-lay / reel barge vessels which are used in the offshore wind industry as well, the demand for pipe laying vessels is directly affected by offshore project developments in the oil and gas industry.
-Many players report projects that are postponed and not cancelled and expect their enabler assets to be busy in the 2nd half of 2020.
+Many players report projects that are postponed and not cancelled and expect their enabler assets to be busy most of the time.

 The market for pipe laying and heavy lift vessels is geographically clustered, with a fairly large majority of vessels used only in certain parts of the world due to 1) Water depth and size of projects/facilities, 2) Transit distance and time and 3) Weather windows.
 Yet, there are vessels that a “global” or cover wider geography and used for multiple purposes globally.
 Generally, those vessels tend to be with lower crane capacity (below 3,000 ton).